abtieku/stock-analysis/README.md

 # VBA of Wall Street
 ## Overview
 ### Purpose
 The purpose of this analysis is to assist Steve in making the macro to analyze stocks run faster.
-Instead of searching through several dozen stocks to find which ones performed the best, he wants to search through the entire stock market which consists of  thousands of stocks.
+Instead of searching through several dozen stocks to find which ones performed the best, he now wants to search through the entire stock market which consists of  thousands of stocks.
 This will take much longer, and he wants to optimize his code as much as possible in order to save time.

 ## Results
 ### 2017 Stock Analysis